deepflowio/deepflow/server/agent_config/README.md

 Synchronization interval for the process GPID mapping table.

 '0ns' means disabled.
 Do not configure a value less than `1s` except for `0ns`.
+It is recommended to configure this value to `10s`.

 ### Minimal Lifetime {#inputs.proc.min_lifetime}